GEOS-DEV/GEOS/src/docs/JOSS/paper.md

 # Summary

-GEOS is a simulation framework focused on solving tightly-coupled multi-physics problems with an initial emphasis on subsurface reservoir applications.
+GEOS is a simulation framework focused on solving tightly coupled multi-physics problems with an initial emphasis on subsurface reservoir applications.
-Currently GEOS actively supports capabilities for studying carbon sequestration, geothermal energy, hydrogen storage, and similar subsurface applications.
+Currently, GEOS actively supports capabilities for studying carbon sequestration, geothermal energy, hydrogen storage, and similar subsurface applications.
-The unique aspect of GEOS that differentiates it from existing reservoir simulators is the ability to provide tightly-coupled compositional flow, poromechanics, faults and fractures slip, and thermal effects, etc.
+The unique aspect of GEOS that differentiates it from existing reservoir simulators is the ability to provide tightly coupled compositional flow, poromechanics, faults and fractures slip, and thermal effects, etc.
 Extensive documentation is available on Read the Docs [@GEOS_RTD].
-Note that GEOS as described here is a completely separate work form the previous incarnation of GEOS referred to in [@Settgast:2017].
+Note that GEOS, as described here, is a completely separate work form the previous incarnation of GEOS referred to in [@Settgast:2017].

 # Statement of need